Sue Bird: WNBA

-In 2004, the Storm acquired shooting guard Betty Lennox in a dispersal draft, joining forces with Bird and Lauren Jackson, forming a dominant trio of star players to carry the Storm to its first WNBA Championship.
-By winning the WNBA Championship, Bird became one of 11 women to receive an Olympic gold medal, an NCAA Championship, and a WNBA Championship.
+In 2004, the Storm acquired shooting guard Betty Lennox in a dispersal draft, joining Bird and Lauren Jackson to form a dominant trio of star players that helped lead the Storm to its first WNBA Championship.
+With the WNBA Championship win, Bird became one of 11 women to receive an Olympic gold medal, an NCAA Championship, Fiba World Cup gold, and a WNBA Championship.
 The others are Sheryl Swoopes, Cynthia Cooper-Dyke, Tamika Catchings, Brittney Griner and fellow Huskies Swin Cash, Kara Wolters, Diana Taurasi, Maya Moore, Breanna Stewart, and Asjha Jones.

-En route to the Storm's second championship, Bird had one of the most clutch moments in WNBA Playoff history; during the Conference Finals against the championship-defending Phoenix Mercury with the Storm up 1–0 in the series, Bird hit a game winning three-pointer with two seconds left in Game 2 to put the Storm up 91–88, after erasing a 19-point deficit to advance to the 2010 WNBA Finals.
-Also in Game 1 of the 2010 WNBA Finals, Bird hit a game winning jump shot with 2 seconds left to put the Storm up 79–77 and would later sweep the series.
-In 2011, she was voted in by fans as one of the Top 15 players in the 15-year history of the WNBA.
+En route to the Storm's second championship, Bird had one of the most clutch moments in WNBA Playoff history; during the Conference Finals against the championship-defending Phoenix Mercury with the Storm up 1–0 in the series, Bird hit a game-winning three-pointer with two seconds left in Game 2 to put the Storm up 91–88, after erasing a 19-point deficit to advance to the 2010 WNBA Finals.
+Also in Game 1 of the 2010 WNBA Finals, Bird hit a game-winning jump shot with 2 seconds left to put the Storm up 79–77 and would later sweep the series.
+In 2011, she was voted one of the WNBA's Top 15 Players of All Time by current players and coaches, the media, and fans on the WNBA website.

-During the 2012 WNBA season, Bird had been having problems with her knee.
-Bird was still able to play 29 games during the regular season and in the playoffs.
-In the off-season, Bird had knee surgery which would prevent her from playing the entire 2013 season.
+During the 2012 WNBA season, Bird experienced knee problems, yet she managed to play 29 games throughout the regular season and the playoffs.
+In the off-season, Bird had knee surgery, which would prevent her from playing the entire 2013 season.

-Bird would come back healthy for the 2014 WNBA season, she played 33 games, averaged 10.6 ppg and 4.6 apg.
-She was voted as a WNBA all-star that year.
-However the Storm never made it to the playoffs and would also fail to make the playoffs the following year.
+Bird returned for the 2014 WNBA season.
+That year, she played 33 games, averaged 10.6 ppg and 4.0 apg, and was voted as a WNBA all-star.
+However, the Storm did not make it to the 2014 playoffs and would also fail to do so the following year.

 On February 16, 2016, Bird re-signed with the Storm to a multi-year deal in free agency.